This dish is a summer classic featuring an incredible flavor combination: roasted zucchini, shrimp and saffron, in a creamy wine sauce.

 - Allow the sauce to reduce for 5 minutes at max heat.
 Adjust salt and pepper.

-- Meanwhile, boil the pasta in plenty of salted water until just about "al dente", then rapidly drain it and toss it into the sauce.
+- When the pasta is just about ready, rapidly drain it and toss it into the sauce.

 - Mix gently for a minute or two until the pasta is uniformly coated.